-According to someone who said something to someone else which one of our reporters overheard, Payton might perhaps possibly be leaving New Orleans after this coming season for what sources close to the coach said would be his “dream” job.
+According to someone who said something to someone else which one of our reporters overheard, Payton might perhaps possibly soon be leaving New Orleans and the Saints for what sources close to the coach said would be his “dream” job.

-The GAP, where Payton worked as a stock boy for one week as a teenager, is reportedly highly interested in pursuing the Saints coach next year to be their next head coordinator of merchandising.
+The GAP, where Payton worked as a stock boy for one week as a teenager, is reportedly highly interested in pursuing the Saints coach to be their next head coordinator of merchandising.

-Edmund Khaki Fancypants VIII is set to be a lame duck coordinator of merchandising as he heads into the final year of his contract in 2019.
+Edmund Khaki Fancypants VIII is set to be a lame-duck coordinator of merchandising as he begins the final year of his contract.
 When he disappoints, and he will, CEO Art Peck will almost certainly fire the longtime coordinator after the holiday season.
-That would provide an opening for Payton to jump jobs in 2020 and signal to fans of the GAP that Peck is willing to make a splash move to reinvigorate the downtrodden brand.
+That would provide an opening for Payton to jump jobs in 2023 and signal to fans of the GAP that Peck is willing to make a splash move to reinvigorate the downtrodden brand.

-“Sean Payton may not have been there long [at GAP] but he thoroughly enjoyed figuring out ways to best utilize all the pieces, so going back to where he got his start makes sense,” said a seductively intriguing source behind a closed changing room door of GAP Lakeside.
+“Sean Payton may not have been there long [at GAP] but he thoroughly enjoyed figuring out ways to best utilize all the pieces, so going back to where he got his start makes sense,” said a seductively intriguing source behind a closed changing room door of GAP at Lakeside Mall in Metairie.

 It’s unclear how much of the rumor is true, but there’s clearly enough there as The GAP has been struggling for much of the last two decades and is desperately searching for some kind of spark to recapture its glory years.